 In accordance with Tulane University procedures, it should be noted that Tulane University will inform each residential student that Tulane University will notify the appropriate local law enforcement agency, when a student has gone missing, unless the local law enforcement agency was the entity that made the determination that the student was missing.
-This notification will be made no later than 24 hours after the time that the student is determined missing, and
+This notification will be made no later than 24 hours after the time that the student is determined missing, and.

-If the campus law enforcement personnel have been notified that a student has gone missing and makes a determination that a student who is the subject of a missing person report has been missing for more than 24 hours, Tulane University staff will initiate emergency contact procedures as outlined in Tulane University's policy and protocol.
+If the campus law enforcement personnel have been notified that a student has gone missing and decides that a student who is the subject of a missing person report has been missing for more than 24 hours, Tulane University staff will initiate emergency contact procedures as outlined in Tulane University's policy and protocol.

-Below are Tulane University's missing student investigative procedures.
+Below are Tulane University's missing student investigative procedures including communication procedures for official notification of appropriate individuals at Tulane University that a student has been missing for more than 24 hours.

-- Include communication procedures for official notification of appropriate individuals at Tulane University that a student has been missing for more than 24 hours. - If a student is missing for more than 24 hours, an official is required to submit a Missing Person immediately to the University police. - If through investigation of an official report, the University police determines a student has been missing for more than 24 hours, they will: - o Notify the local police. - o Contact those individuals provided by the student, as their Missing Student contact person.

-If a student is under 18 years of age, and not an emancipated individual, immediately contact the custodial parent(s) or legal guardian(s) of the student, in addition to the student's Missing Student contact person.
+- An official Missing Person Report is to be filed relating to a university residential student to be referred immediately to the University police. - If through investigation of an official report, the University police determines a student has been missing for more than 24 hours, they will: - o Notify the local police. - o Contact those individuals provided by the student, as their Missing Student contact person.
+This information is maintained by the Department of Housing and Residence Life and available to TUPD. - o If a student is under 18 years of age, and not an emancipated individual, immediately contact the custodial parent(s) or legal guardian(s) of the student, in addition to the student's Missing Student contact person.